samrocketman/jervis/README.md

 * What is Jervis?
 A library for [Job DSL plugin][jenkins-plugin-job-dsl] scripts and [shared Jenkins pipeline libraries][pipeline].
 It is used to augment the automation of generating Jenkins jobs.
-* What is Jervis not?
-Jervis is not a Jenkins plugin.
+* [SCM Filter Jervis plugin][scm-filter-jervis] is available for multibranch pipline filtering.
+Installing this plugin also makes the Jervis library available for import in shared pipeline libraries.

 # Documentation